MyllenaAPrado/360RAT/README.md

 ![Image](./Images/PrincipalWindow.PNG?raw=true)

 * 360RAT is a tool to annotate regions of interest (ROIs) in omnidirectional videos.
 * Link to the official repository on GitLab: [360RAT - Lab GPDS](https://gitlab.com/gpds-unb/360rat).
-(More updates will post here)
 * It was developed using [Equirectangular-toolbox](https://github.com/NitishMutha/equirectangular-toolbox), [OpenCV](https://pypi.org/project/opencv-python/), [PyQt5 5.15.4](https://pypi.org/project/PyQt5/), and [python 3.9.5](https://www.python.org/).
 * Video Tutorial on  ["How to annotate a 360-degree video using 360RAT"](https://youtu.be/YWhyuafnATI)